Don Garlits: Retirement and post-racing career

-In 1987, Garlits suffered a blowover at an ADRA event in Spokane, Washington.
+In 1987, Garlits suffered a blowover at the AHRA World Finals in Spokane, Washington.
 He received several injuries from the resulting crash.
 Though none were life-threatening, he temporarily retired from active driving and became a color commentator for NHRA telecasts on TNN and NBC.
 He announced for four seasons, from 1988 through the end of 1991.
 In December 1991 Garlits came out of retirement to race in the Snowbird Nationals, but his comeback was to be short-lived.
 "Big Daddy" retired again before the end of the 1992 season because of a detached retina, a product of the 4g deceleration produced by a Top Fuel Dragster's braking parachutes.

 Garlits resumed his career briefly in 1998, and again in 2003.
 His last qualifying race was in May 2003 at the NHRA POWERade Drag Racing Series, 23rd annual Summit Racing Equipment NHRA Southern Nationals presented by Pontiac in Atlanta, Georgia.
 At the age of 71 years, 5 months and 19 days he qualified 16th, setting a personal best speed in the quarter mile with a time of 4.788 seconds at 319.98 mph.
 Garlits had reached 323.04 earlier in the year at the 2003 Gatornationals.
 Mr. Garlits lost in first-round competition with his Summit Racing-Mono Winged Dragster, clocking in with a 0.064 reaction time, a personal best 4.737 elapsed time, and 307.44 mph, second only to Brandon Bernstein's (son of racing legend Kenny Bernstein) Budweiser/Lucas Oil Dragster 0.079 reaction time, a 4.615 elapsed time, at 321.42 miles per hour.
 The difference at the finish line was only 122 thousandths of a second.